PrajwalHD58/Slidding_Block_Puzzle_Solver/README (2).md

 previous efforts managed to satisfy this condition for any of the problems we’ve looked at.
 In practice, the main drawback of A* is its memory usage, rather than computation time.
-This makes A* unpractical for problems with huge search
+This makes A* unpractical for problems with huge search.

 ![Algorithm:](https://www.codeproject.com/KB/AI/368188/image006.png)

 #### 2.2) IDA* (Iterative-deepening A*)